karimamer/audiofxrs/readme.md

 - **Chorus**: Adds richness by simulating multiple detuned versions of the input signal
 - **Delay/Echo**: Creates echoes by delaying the input signal with configurable feedback and damping
 - **Distortion**: Multiple distortion types including soft clip, hard clip, overdrive, and fuzz
+- **Limiter**: Prevents audio from exceeding a threshold with configurable attack/release times
 - **Reverb**: Algorithmic reverb with configurable room size, damping, and pre-delay
 - **Compression**: Dynamic range compression with configurable threshold, ratio, attack, and release
 - **EQ**: 3-band equalizer with adjustable frequency bands and gains